 Non-UAE Gulf investors currently own 6.3 percent of Drake's shares, according to bourse data.

-The GCC consists of the UAE, Saudi Arabia, Qatar, Kuwait, Oman and Bahrain.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The GCC consists of the UAE, Saudi Arabia, Qatar, Kuwait, Oman and Bahrain.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.